HosseinAhmadi63/Visual-Imagination-Perception-EEG-Decoding/README.md

 ## Frozen implementation protocol

 The table separates values stated by the article from deterministic completion choices required where the article is silent.
-All completion choices are documented and versioned; they are not presented as recovered author settings.
+All completion choices are documented and versioned.

 | Stage | Implemented protocol |
 |---|---|